Pam Bierzynski — Office Systems Associate

 Pam joined Legacy in November 2013.
-She is a lif long Michigan resident.
+She is a life long Michigan resident.
 She has loved the outdoors since childhood, whether playing soccer, gardening, or camping with her family.
 Eventually, her deep appreciation for nature led her to Aquinas College, a school known for its beautiful forested campus.
 There she earned degrees in Geography and Sociology.
-A hard-core vegetarian, Pam lives in Plymouth with her husband Tim, daughters Jameson and Finley, and two cats, Harley and Tanqueray.
+Pam lives in Plymouth with her husband Tim, daughters Jameson and Finley, and cat, Harley.
 When she’s not playing in the dirt, brewing beer, or daydreaming about riding motorcycles, Pam enjoys spending time outdoors experiencing nature through the lens of her camera.

 Raised on a llama farm in rural west Michigan, Allene comes to Legacy with a deeply-rooted appreciation for Michigan and its varied landscapes.
 After earning a BS in Plant Biology from Western Michigan University, she gained stewardship experience while working with The Nature Conservancy, MDNR, the Forest Service, and the Land Conservancy of West Michigan.
 In her free time, Allene pursues education in herbal medicine, nutrition, and the nature of human experience.

 Erika moved to Michigan from the San Francisco bay area in 2001, where she worked in nonprofit management for 15 years.
 Erika has an undergraduate degree in Natural Resource Management from Cornell and an MBA in finance and accounting from Golden Gate University.
 Kayaking, mountain biking, disc golf, and gardening are her passions.
-She lives in Ann Arbor near the river with her husband and two kids.
+She lives in Ann Arbor near the river with her family.

 Dana Wright — Land Stewardship Director